JGL/CCIDiploma-AutumnWinter2019/README.md

 During the first half of the term, Unit 1 and 3 teaching will be intermingled, in order to make most efficient use of our time.

-During the second half of the term, Unit 1 will be taught on Monday mornings, with Unit 3 being taught on Tuesday mornings.
+During the second half of the term, Unit 1 will be taught on Mondays by me, with Unit 3 being taught on Tuesdays by [Julia Makivic](https://juliamakivic.com/).

+[Unit 2 (Computational Futures and AI)](https://github.com/fefegha/Computational-Futures-And-AI) will be taught throughout by [Alex Fefegha](https://www.comuzi.xyz/).

 ## Weekly Structure (first half of term)